cincodemayo11/password-manager/README.md

-A password generator, storage and reference in your cli!
+A password generator, storage and reference in your cli, coming soon!